bookofproofs/fpl.net/Fpl/Fpl/DocuSymbolTable.md

 ---

 ### FplBlockType `Translation`
 A translation of an expression inside a Localization in a particular language.
-Created in `Ast.Translation`
+Created in `Ast.Translation`, `Ast.LocalizationTerm`
 #### Possible Parent Nodes
-Localization
+`Language`
 #### Scope
 todo
 #### ArgList